stolinski/kungfufilms/README.md

 The star rating is my own personal rating on the film, films without a rating have not yet been seen by me.

 Email me at <scott.tolinski@gmail.com> for more information.

+Version 1.0

+Features in the pipeline

+* Links to purchase films
+* More film information
+* Ajax Film Adding
+* Improved sorting and filtering